BIOL 0123 Science Proficiency

 BIOL 3024 Genetics

 An introduction to basic concepts of Mendelian genetics and an inquiry into the basic processes of evolution.
-Laboratory required.
+Lab required.
 Prerequisites: BIOL 1144 and CHEM 1315.
 MATH 2843 is recommended.
-(Formerly BIOL 2024)

 An introduction to the theory and application of geographic information systems.
 Topics include spatial data models, geodesy and map projections, global positioning systems, remozte sensing, basic spatial analyses and cartographic modeling.
 Emphasis is placed on the application of GIS to problems of biological conservation and natural resource management.
 Lab required.
 Prerequisite: MATH 1513 and CS 1113.